stealsocks/guide.streams.place/content/api.md

 ## Authentication

 The GET endpoint requires no authentication and is available directly at the `username/json` route.
-It only returns a list of your public Drops, private ones stay protected.
+If you have a private Stream, you'll have to make your request to username/keyphrase/json

 For POST requests, your keyphrase is required to be added to the header of your request as an authentication method.